kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 A big part comes from the pressure to apply to schools.

-Schools ask for an application, in which the parents have to showcase your kid’s interest, travel experience, achievement, and such.
+Schools ask for an application, in which the parents have to showcase their child's interests, travel experiences, achievements, and such.

 But that’s not really a problem if there is a wide range of good schools.

 I thought about this and concluded - It is because the quality gap between schools in Hong Kong is huge.

 Everyone wants their kids to go to the “top tier” ones.
-Otherwise, your kid’s future is “doomed” because of the environment she grows up with.
+Otherwise, your kid’s future is “doomed” because of the environment she grows up in.

 And since there is a limited number in the top tier, it naturally becomes extremely competitive.
 Then it reinforces parents to double down on the crazy things they’ve already been doing.